The State Board of Licensure for Professional Engineers was established in 1935 to protect the public by regulating professional engineering in Maine.

 - There are 7 board members who serve staggered 5-year terms:

-- The Governor appoints 5 professional engineers who must each have at least 12 years of experience
+- The Governor appoints 5 professional engineers who must each have at least 12 years of engineering work experience

-- The Chief Engineer of MaineDOT sits on the board ex officio (while they hold that job)
+- The Chief Engineer of MaineDOT sits on the board ex officio (while they hold that position)

 - Board responsibilities: